 - Email: email@example.com

 Washington University in St. Louis (WU)

 My lab studies leukocyte trafficking in the setting of the immune response to tumor development, growth, and treatment.
-Our focus is on the cellular and molecular mechanisms that are involved in these settings.
 We utilize mouse tumor models to understand these interactions, and manipulate chemokine/chemokine receptor axes in order to favorably alter the leukocyte profile in the tumor microenvironment.
-We are investigating a number of different chemokines, but have worked extensively with a novel chemoattractant, chemerin, that we have found is downregulated in a majority of tumors.
+We worked extensively with a novel chemoattractant, chemerin, that we have found is downregulated in a majority of tumors.
 Forced re-expression of chemerin within the tumor results in reduced tumor growth and increased leukocyte infiltrate.
 We are working on a number of approaches to translate such findings into clinical use, such as nanoparticles, viral delivery, and novel fusion proteins.
 Clinically, my focus is on genitourinary immunotherapy, and we have a number of projects related to this.
 We are actively pursuing novel combinations of immunotherapeutics to test in humans, and plan to do in depth immune monitoring on these patients.